gilokimu/WooDroid/README.md

 ## Slack
 You can also reach out through <a href="https://join.slack.com/t/woodroid/shared_invite/enQtODg1ODYzMDAzOTcxLTE4NDA0MTYyYjY5ZmVmNTU4OTEzYWQzZDcwN2Y1ZTZkMzk4ZDY0ZGU4NmZlMzQ1NjlhM2RlZDc4Mjc4ZjE2NzI">slack</a> in case of any issues with installation or feature request

+## Love the Project?
+You can donate to support the project futher.<a class="donate-with-crypto" href="https://commerce.coinbase.com/checkout/3efb7008-27b1-4c64-934b-791e5c1a6cda"> Donate with Crypto </a>